Free Offer

 • "+": Click "+" to display player stats box in a separate window.

-Holdem Indicator will store Opponent Stats automatically on your computer.
+Holdem Indicator stores Player Stats automatically on your computer.
+The stats will be loaded automatically next time you're sitting with a tracked player (if you choose to display the history stats option).
 This data is collected using the same information you receive while sitting at the poker table.
 Holdem Indicator does this by reading the log files supplied by the online poker rooms themselves.
 The major difference is that Holdem Indicator actually remembers the action and automatically recalls it for you.
 Top professionals have amazing card memory - so can you!

 • You can choose which stats columns you prefer to display.
 "Right Click" on the stats window.
 Then select Select Columns to be Displayed.